The pedagogue is cut down in the scourge of paralysing attacks hitting the contemporary world.

-He learns how the past of Aboriginal Australia is unearthed.
+He learns how the past of humans in Australia is unearthed.

-While reading conventional economics he becomes an advocate of alternative economic strategies.
+While reading conventional economics he becomes an advocate of alternative strategies.

-Those which prioritise social justice, economic sustainability and the pursuit of a fairer society.
+Those which prioritise social justice, sustainability and the pursuit of a fairer society.

 He investigates the nature, causes, and consequences of economic inequality, a defining issue of our age.